 I have a BA in Pure Math from the University of California at Berkeley.
-I have a BA in Pure Math from the University of California at Berkeley.
 I am a third-generation STEM graduate from CAL.
+My grandfather, great uncle, great aunt, uncle all attended Cal and graduated with degrees in Biochemistry, Chemistry and Genetics.
 While at Cal, I led a statistics workshop for the football team through the Athletic Department's Study Center (Go Bears!).
 I was also an undergraduate assistant for the PDP Calculus 1A, Calculus 1B, Math 53 and Math 54 intensified sections.
 I did research as an undergrad with the Nearby Supernova Search at Lawrence Berkeley National Laboratory.
 I also worked with the Hand on Universe Program.
 I studied dance at the Ailey School in NY, NY in the Certificate Program.
 I then obtained my Math Single Subject teaching credential from California State University East Bay.

 Before teaching, I worked in finance at Barclays Global Investors in SF, CA (which has been acquired by Black Rock).
 While working in finance, I volunteered at San Quintin State Prison teaching GED math.
 I was in New York on 9/11/2001 which influenced my decision to become a teacher.

 I loved teaching in Oakland for 13 years.
 I taught for 10 years at Oakland High School.
 While there, I work closely with the OHS Environmental Science Academy.
 Prior to teaching high school, I taught 6th, 7th, and 8th grade math for three years in Oakland.